ccabanero/ios-unit-testing-patterns/Samples/UIButton-swift.md

-[Back To Main](https://github.com/ccabanero/ios-unit-testing-patterns) | ViewController (in Storyboard) composed of UILabel
+[Back To Main](https://github.com/ccabanero/ios-unit-testing-patterns) | ViewController (in Storyboard) composed of UIButton

 #### Description
-Example unit tests for a ViewController class (in a storyboard) that is composed of a UILabel.
+Example unit tests for a ViewController class (in a Storyboard) that is composed of a UIButton and uses the Target-Action pattern to handle button events.

 #### Code Sample
 	import UIKit
 	import XCTest

 	class ExampleTests: XCTestCase {

 	    //note: remember to add the Main.storyboard and ViewController under test as a member of the test target (via file inspector)

 	    //declaring the ViewController under test as an implicitly unwrapped optional var viewControllerUnderTest : ViewController!

 	    override func setUp() {
 	        super.setUp()

 	        //get the storyboard the ViewController under test is inside